reinert/requestor/README.md

-        .header("Accept-Encoding", "gzip") // Set a custom header .auth(new BasicAuth("username", "password")) // Set the authentication (more on this later) .payload(book); // Set the payload to be serialized in the request body .poll(PollingStrategy.SHORT, 5000, 10) // Poll the request each 5s up to 10 times
+        .header("Accept-Encoding", "gzip") // Set a custom header .auth(new BasicAuth("username", "password")) // Set the authentication (more on this later) .payload(book); // Set the payload to be serialized in the request body

 //========================================